 Treatment of conjunctivitis depends on the original cause.
 Applying cool compresses 3 to 4 times a day and using eye drops such as artificial tears can help viral conjunctivitis.
 Anyone with suspected viral conjunctivitis should see their doctor.

-Eye drops containing olopatadine or ketotifen have antihistamine, anti-inflammatory, and mast-cell-stabilizing properties.
 Steroid eye drops such as dexamethasone, prednisolone, or fluorometholone can be used sparingly for extreme allergic reactions.
-Antihistamines taken by mouth may be useful in the treatment of allergic conjunctivitis.
+Antihistamines taken by mouth may be useful in the treatment of allergic conjunctivitis, especially when other areas of the body are also affected by the allergies.
 Ask your pharmacist or doctor for appropriate recommendations.

 If bacteria are the cause of conjunctivitis, antibiotic eye drops or ointments are usually prescribed.
 Non-prescription products can include a combination of polymyxin B, bacitracin, and gramicidin as eye drops or eye ointment.
-Talk to your pharmacist before using this medication and make sure you consult your doctor if the condition worsens or does not improve within 2 days.
+Talk to your pharmacist before using these medications and make sure you consult your doctor if the condition worsens or does not improve within 2 days.

 Many prescription products are available for treatment of bacterial conjunctivitis.
-Example of prescription antibiotic eye drops or ointments that may be used to treat bacterial conjunctivitis include gentamicin, erythromycin, ciprofloxacin, gatifloxacin, fusidic acid, moxifloxacin, and ofloxacin.
-All children with conjunctivitis should see a doctor before any medication is used.
+Example of prescription antibiotic eye drops or ointments that may be used to treat bacterial conjunctivitis include erythromycin, ciprofloxacin, gatifloxacin, fusidic acid, moxifloxacin, and ofloxacin.

 People who are around someone with infectious conjunctivitis should avoid touching the person's face, hands, or any items they have handled.
 They should wash their hands frequently and avoid sharing towels, pillowcases, face cloths, or soap with anyone who is infected.
 People with conjunctivitis should wash their hands, towels, face cloths, and pillowcases frequently; this may help prevent the spread of the conjunctivitis to the other eye and may help clear it up faster.
 For people who use eye makeup, they should throw it out and buy a fresh supply – makeup is likely to cause a reinfection.